raspberrypi/documentation/hardware/sense-hat/README.md

 ## EEPROM data

-*These steps may not work on a Raspberry Pi 2 Model B Rev 1.0 and Raspberry Pi 3 Model B boards.
+*These steps may not work on Raspberry Pi 2 Model B Rev 1.0 and Raspberry Pi 3 Model B boards.
 The firmware will take control of I2C0, causing the ID pins to be configured as inputs.*

 1. Enable I2C0 and I2C1 by adding the following line to `/boot/config.txt`: